-In decentralized organizational framework determined for the State's IWRM and the basin-level water resource management in Sana'a Basin, the following organizations take leading roles and responsibilities; 1) NWRA-SB and Local Council as local authorities, 2) SBC as stakeholders' platform for decision making in the basin management, and, 3) WUA as user community organization.
-In this section, issues to be considered in organizational development plan under the Action Plan to be prepared under the Study are described.
+As observed in Chapters 6 and 7 of the Supporting Report, IWRM in the country could be successful only if basin-level management is properly and effectively carried out by the relevant local authorities and user communities.
+Indeed, administrative and institutional framework, as well as the organizational structure set forth for IWRM in the Water Law and governmental decrees, puts great emphasis on a delegation of power in water management to the lowest appropriate levels.
+In the decentralized organizational framework determined for the State's IWRM and the basin-level water resource management in Sana'a Basin, the following organizations take leading roles and responsibilities: NWRA-SB and Local Council as local authorities, SBC as stakeholders' platform for decision making in the basin management, as well as WUA as a user community organization.
+In this section, the key capacity of these organizations to execute tasks and duties defined the sector policy and strategies are analyzed, and issues to be considered in organizational development plan under the Action Plan to be prepared under the Study are described.